The Astrology Center of America, 207 Victory Lane, Bel Air, MD 21014

 Sagar, 252 pages.

-SATYA-JATAKAM - Sage Satyacharya, $10.00
+SATYA-JATAKAM - Sage Satyacharya, $13.00

 Contents:

 Preface, by S.K.
-Raman; Contents at a glance;
+Raman

-• 1.
-Time of birth - Janmanakshatra - Strength of a bhava - Significance of the houses;
+Strength of a bhava - Significance of the houses;

-• 2.
 Strength of bhavas & planets - Pancha siddhanta criterions - Planetary friendship - Auspicious & inauspicious stars, etc.;

-• Appendix 1: Slokas of Satyacharya as quoted in Chintamani, by Bhattotpala;
+Appendix 1: Slokas of Satyacharya as quoted in Chintamani, by Bhattotpala

 Comment: This is a very old book.
 One story is the author was a Buddhist monk.
 This book is considered to embody the principles of Dhruva Nadi & Satyasamhita Nadi.
 The translator is not credited (odd), the Preface by S.K.
 Raman did not strike me as written by the translator.
 This, of course, makes one wonder where Ranjan got the book.
 Includes original slokas, no sample charts.

-Ranjan, 152 pages.
+Ranjan, 144 pages.

 The Astrology Center of America